Introduction

 Dolly

-In 1996, Dolly the sheep became the first clone of an adult mammal, changing the world of science forever.
-Created by British biologist Ian Wilmut at the Roslin Institute in Edinburgh, Dolly was born by combining a mammary cell from a Finn Dorset ewe with an unfertilized egg—its nucleus removed—and activating it using electrical pulses.
-When her birth was announced in 1997, it was celebrated as a milestone in technology and cloning.
+In 1996, Dolly the sheep became the first clone of an adult mammal, thus changing the world of science forever.
+Specifically, she was created by British biologist Ian Wilmut at the Roslin Institute in Edinburgh.
+Dolly was born by combining a mammary cell from a Finn Dorset ewe with an unfertilized egg—its nucleus removed—and then activating it using electrical pulses.
+When her birth was announced in 1997, it was widely celebrated as a milestone in technology and cloning.

 Hachikō